zruncho3d/tri-zero/INSTRUCTIONS.md

   * Add a screw for locking in place and ensuring it can slide up and down; you tighten this one (against an extrusion) when the tension is set.
   * Add a screw for adjusting the tension
 * Add front belts.
 Attach with minimal extra belt on top first.
 Then snake the belt around, past the pulley, up and to the attachment.
 Leave a bit of extra to grab in the future (say, 15 teeth to start; can always trim later, and only when both sides are tensioned fully.)
+* Ensure alignment for the front pulleys and lock them down.
+* Tension the tensioner and ensure smooth travel across the full range of motion.
+* If using printed sliders, lubricate the bearing and slide it up and down until it coats the full full extrusion travel used.

 #### Assemble rear Z
 ![](Renders/alpha-6/rear_z.png)